-(c) Investments
+(c) Short-term investments

 Short-term investments are recorded at cost.

 (d) Restricted cash

 Restricted cash represents funds that have been received for specific purposes.
 Investment income earned on this restricted cash is reinvested in the respective fund.
 An off-setting liability is recognized as funds held in trust.